skhiggins/ra_guide/README.md

     git push
     ```

+# Working with the Kellogg Linux Cluster (KLC) server
+Processing of large datasets (dataset size approximating RAM size) should be done on KLC.
+The workflow is the following:
+1. Write scripts locally and push to GitHub.
+2. Upload raw files with FileZilla to KLC, update server with scripts using GitHub.
+3. Update results produced in server with GitHub.

+## Accessing KLC
+1. If you’re not connected to a network at Northwestern, use [GlobalProtect](https://kb.northwestern.edu/page.php?id=94726) to connect via VPN.
+2. If you have a Mac, open the terminal.
+If you have Windows, first install Cygwin so that you can use Linux commands from the command line, then you can open the command line with Windows+R, type cmd, Enter.
+3. In the terminal or command line, type:
+    ```
+    ssh <netID>@klc.ci.northwestern.edu
+    ```
+4. Enter the password you created for your netID.
+5. Now you should be connected to KLC.

+## Uploading and downloading files via FileZilla
+You should only upload and download data (both raw and proceessed) via [FileZilla](https://filezilla-project.org/), and keep updated results and scripts using GitHub.
+To upload new files, you can input the following on FileZilla:
+- **Host**: klc.ci.northwestern.edu
+- **Username**: Your NetID
+- **Password**: Password for your NetID
+- **Port**: 22

 # Keeping track of conference and presentation deadlines
 One important aspect of RA work is keeping track of deadlines related to presentations and grants.
 Professors must keep track of several deadlines: